iszczesniak/cpp/references/index.md

   modify nor move,

-* `T &&` - *an rvalue reference*: binds to data that we can both modify and move (becasue they soon will not be needed).
+* `T &&` - *an rvalue reference*: binds to data that we can both modify and move (because they soon will not be needed).

 ## Terms lvalue and rvalue in type names